antoniomaria/antoniomaria.github.io/_posts/2014-12-06-uml-reverse-engineering-using-maven-and-umlgraph.md

 One negative issue is that the project is not quite active the latest official release was in [May 2013](http://search.maven.org/#search|ga|1|umlgraph), the positive side is that the [snapshots](https://github.com/dspinellis/UMLGraph) are not that old, and Java 8 is seemed supported.
 One pretty straight forward solution is to build the doclet from sources or take the latest snapshot from [Download page](http://www.umlgraph.org/download.html) and copy and references it using docletPath tag for a maven integration.

+> Note about UmlGraph: You must have the Graphviz binary in your PATH, or the images will not be generated.
+For more information about Graphviz, please refer to http://www.graphviz.org/

 ```xml
   <plugin>